trisqua/PracticalMachineLearning/index.md

 ### Fitting models
 As the goal is to predict in which manner the participants did their exercise, the model will have to predict _classe_.
 Desired accuracy of the model is 99% or higher.
+Code for all 3 models has been included in appendix A04.

 The first fitted model is a tree.
 The accuracy was only 49%, so a different model is required.